free-audio/clap-juce-extensions/README.md

 ### Projucer

 Given a starting point of a JUCE plugin using the Projucer, it is possible to build a CLAP plugin by adding a small CMake configuration alongside the Projucer build setup.
+Note that for MacOS and Linux, it is expected that the "xmllint" tool is available in the system path.

 1. Build your Projucer-based plugin.
 2. Create `CMakeLists.txt` file in the same directory as your `.jucer` file.
 Here's an example CMakeLists.txt: